RedisClub/redis-extensions-py/README.md

 # redis-extensions
-Redis-extensions is a collection of custom extensions for Redis-py.
+Redis-extensions is a collection of custom extensions for Redis-py 2.x+.

 ## Installation
 ```